EbookFoundation/free-programming-books/docs/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of managing this project.
-Project maintainers who do not follow or enforce the Code of Conduct may be permanently removed from the project team.
+By adopting this Code of Conduct, project maintainers and contributors commit themselves to fairly and consistently applying these principles to every aspect of managing this project.
+Project maintainers and contributors who do not follow or enforce the Code of Conduct may be permanently removed from the project team.

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at victorfelder at gmail.com.

-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and proportionate to the circumstances.
+Maintainers and contributors are obligated to maintain confidentiality with regard to the reporter of an incident.